 Figure 6.2.2.2-1: Contents of a slot containing S-SSB for normal CP.
+Each PSBCH symbol contains DMRS.

 The MIB-V2X is transmitted on PSBCH every 160 ms, and thus S-SSB occurs on the same period.
 Within a period, there can be multiple transmissions of S-SSB, with the number depending on subcarrier spacing and frequency range.
 The purpose of this is to provide approximately the same maximum sidelink coverage for all subcarrier spacings and bands.
-For details refer to [16, section XX].
+For details refer to [18, section 16.1].